TYPO3-Solr/ext-solr/Documentation/GettingStarted/ConfigureExtension.rst

 Configure Extension
 ===================

 After :ref:`started-install-extension` you need to configure the extension.
-The extension already comes with basic configuration that will work for small pages out of the box.
-For further configuration options head over to :ref:`started-index` once everything is setup.
+Only a few steps from below are necessary for :ref:`started-index`.

 Static TypoScript
 -----------------

+The extension already comes with basic configuration that will work for small pages out of the box.
 For now create, or edit an existing, TypoScript Template record in your page tree and add the provided static TypoScript:

 .. image:: ../Images/GettingStarted/typo3-include-static-typoscript.png